 I liked Dances With Wolves just fine, and it is not an unworthy Best Picture winner in a different year, but Kevin Costner absolutely stole the top prize and Best Director from Scorcese’s masterpiece.

-Change Since Last List: This one dropped a bit from #7.
+Change Since Last List: Down from #14.
 Not sure why, but I haven’t felt compelled to seek it out in several years.
 This is ironic, because my conversation with Gabbing Geek Tom about the strength of this film itself was the impetus for the last article…

 Memorable moment: I know you think I am going to say Pesci’s “clown funny scene”.
 Great scene.
 One of the best.